Centinela Avenue: Public transport

 The north–south portion of the avenue is served by Santa Monica Transit line 14 and the west–east portion by Metro Local line 110.

 The Bundy/Expo Metro station of the Metro E Line is located on Bundy Drive south of Olympic Boulevard.

 Notable residents

 Nicole Brown Simpson lived at 875 South Bundy Drive with her and O. J. Simpson's children, Sydney and Justin, at the time Nicole and Ron Goldman were murdered in the courtyard of that address, on June 12, 1994.
-The house sat empty for two years, until the next owner extensively remodeled it and had the address changed to 879 South Bundy Drive.
+The house sat empty for two years, until the next owner extensively remodeled it and had the address changed.